 Luminal gas and the variable and unpredictable presence of contents in the gastrointestinal tract may interfere with its visualization and with detailed evaluation of wall structure and intraluminal lesions.
 This can be improved by filling the lumen with an anechoic fluid.
-The ingestion of adequate amounts of water enhances the contrast and facilitates the assessment of the stomach wall if the gastric lumen has been properly distended [90].
-The distention of the colonic lumen with instillation of water into the colon, hydrocolonic ultrasound [91], and with oral administration of hyperosmotic solutions [92] allows the visualisation of the colon with US from the rectosigmoid transition to the cecum in 97% of patients studied, making the detailed examination of the architecture of colonic wall and surrounding structure possible.
-Unlike the stomach and the large bowel, water and osmotic solution are not appropriate to distend the lumen of the small bowel lumen.
-Water and hypo-osmolar solutions containing digestible or absorbable solutes are rapidly absorbed in the proximal small intestine, so that the lumen of the distal small bowel is not distended.
-Hyperosmolar solutions with indigestible contents, delay gastric emptying and, stimulating the intestinal peristaltic activity, hinder the appropriate lumen distension of the entire small bowel.
-It is thus unlikely that the entire small bowel can be visualized using hypoosmolar, hyperosmolar, water or caloric fluid.
-The examination of the small bowel after ingestion of small (250 - 500 ml) amounts of iso-osmolar polyethylene glycol (PEG) 3350-4000 (macrogol) solution analogous to CT- or MR-enterography is called US-enterography or Small Intestine Contrast US (SICUS).
-With this technique the entire small bowel from the duodenal-jejunal angle to ileo-cecal valve can be visualized [93].
-After ingestion the iso-osmolar and non-caloric macrogol solution is rapidly delivered from the stomach into the duodenum, since its gastric emptying is not opposed by osmotic and caloric-sensitive duodenal receptors [94].
-The relatively constant gastric emptying rate induces gradual small bowel distension irrespective of the amount of the ingested solution.
-The PEG solution being non-digestible and non-absorbable links the waters molecules and thus retaining fluid within the lumen distends the intestinal wall.
-The luminal distension induces wall contractility and the PEG solution is displaced aborally, sequentially distending every single loop of the entire small bowel.
-SICUS used in healthy controls independent from the amounts of oral contrast used, results in values of wall thickness (≤3 mm) and lumen diameter (≤25 mm).
-These normative values help to discriminate normal from abnormal findings [93].
-Safety and tolerability of PEG solution have been reported to be satisfactory previously, in studies using larger solution amounts than those administered in SICUS studies, and thereafter by several studies performed also in paediatric patients [95].
-US enteroclysis has also been performed after instillation of PEG solution through a nasojejunal tube, placed in the duodenum using gastroscopy [96].
+The examination of the small bowel after ingestion of small (250 - 500 ml) amounts of iso-osmolar polyethylene glycol (PEG) 3350 - 4000 (macrogol) solution analogous to CT- or MR-enterography is called US-enterography or Small Intestine Contrast US (SICUS).
+With this technique the entire small bowel from the duodenal-jejunal angle to ileo-cecal valve can be visualized [81].
+SICUS used in healthy controls independent from the amounts of oral contrast used, results in values of wall thickness $(\leq 3 \text{ mm})$ and lumen diameter $(\leq 25 \text{ mm})$.
+These normative values help to discriminate normal from abnormal findings [81].
+US enteroclysis has also been performed after instillation of PEG solution through a nasojejunal tube, placed in the duodenum using gastroscopy [82].
 However, an excellent visualization of the small bowel was achieved only for the distal part of the ileum.

-Hydrocolon examination with retrograde installation of fluids has also been used to improve visualization of colon pathology [91].
+Hydrocolon examination with retrograde installation of fluids has also been used to improve visualization of colon pathology [83].
 However, this technique has not gained widespread acceptance in clinical practice.